ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/installation/upgrading-to-new-version.markdown

 # Installation : Upgrading to a new version

-{INFO On a live system, this process typically takes 30 seconds. /}
+{INFO On a live system, a minor version upgrade process typically takes 30 seconds. /}

 ## Manually